zulip/zulip/docs/integration-guide.md

   to make it easy for teams to configure the integration to support their workflow.

+* Consistently capitalize the name of the integration in the documentation and the Client name the way the vendor does.
+It's OK to use all-lower-case in the implementation.

 * Sometimes it can be helpful to contact the vendor if it appears they don't have an API or webhook we can use -- sometimes the right API is just not properly documented.